MischaU8/yumyum/modelling/model-a-bluetooth-icon_rXd8VgfBnt8.md

 Uploaded: 2023-05-31

-yum yum Floyd here with a quick look at modeling a Bluetooth icon in plasticity start by creating a square curve create line curves that split the square vertically horizontally and diagonally
+yum yum Floyd here with a quick look at modeling a Bluetooth icon in Plasticity start by creating a square curve create line curves that split the square vertically horizontally and diagonally